ReviewsPeripheralsLogitech G Pro Wireless Review: Vintage But Vigorous

 First Impressions – Image By Tech4Gamers

-The first impression is that it’s a wireless mouse that’s really light, thanks to its design, and it’s made for serious gamers who don’t need or want a ton of frills.
-Consequently, there are no extraneous features like customizable weights or a gazillion buttons.
+The first impression is that it’s a light wireless mouse, thanks to its design, and it’s made for serious gamers who don’t need or want a ton of frills.
+Consequently, no extraneous features like customizable weights or a gazillion buttons exist.
 Surprisingly, it still has the most up-to-date sensor offered by the manufacturer, a massive battery life, and an expensive price tag of $150.

 Furthermore, the G Pro Wireless from Logitech is an esports-focused wireless gaming mouse with an appealing aesthetic and outstanding performance that will appeal to serious competitors.
-I’m not a pro player, but I do know the value of a premium mouse with a solid build.
-Thankfully, you can expect all of this and more from the G Pro Wireless.
+I’m not a pro player, but I know the value of a premium mouse with a solid build.
+You can expect all this and more from the G Pro Wireless.

 Design